Maine Local Living School

 Come feast on the wild abundance of spring!
 We will spend the day on identification, wise harvest, and cooking of multiple wild plants that grace the springtime table.
 Ever eat a tree-leaf salad, nettle stir-fry or knotweed pie?
 Come learn how and see how partnering with the wild can bring health, happiness, and hope.
 We will provide a mostly-foraged lunch.

-Date: Sunday, May 19, 10:00 am - 3:00 pm
+Date: Saturday, May 17, 10:00 am - 3:00 pm

 Cost: $30-80 sliding scale

 Ray Reitze, master Maine Guide, has led thousands of people through the peace of the Maine woods and into the peace of their own hearts.
 Molly Gawler is a fiddle teacher, mother, and dancer who has been studying with Ray for many years.
-During Ray and Molly's 5-day spiritual retreat, there will be time for stillness, learning, and questions as well as great home-cooked meals and music.
-Throughout the week, Ray will share stories and wisdom while guiding us, through breath, silence, and deep listening toward becoming what we all are: love.
+During Ray and Molly's 3-day spiritual retreat, there will be time for stillness, learning, and questions as well as great home-cooked meals and music.
+Throughout the program, Ray will share stories and wisdom while guiding us, through breath, silence, and deep listening toward becoming what we all are: love.

 Cost: $350-500 sliding scale